Constitutional dialogue: who determines the tendencies of human rights? - MRU

 Thus, this year, the traditional annual conference on constitutional law is intended not only to appreciate the successful cooperation with the Council of Europe, whose member Lithuania has been almost since the restoration of Independence, not only to assess how much Lithuania has achieved in upholding Western human rights values, but also to draw attention to relevant human rights issues of concern to society.

-The Conference is organised by Mykolas Romeris University Law School together with its long-standing partners – the Committee on Legal Affairs of the Seimas of the Republic of Lithuania, the Constitutional Court of the Republic of Lithuania and the Lithuanian Bar Association, as well as in cooperation with the Ministry of Foreign Affairs of the Republic of Lithuania.
+During the Conference, representatives of the academic community, former and current Presidents and justices of the Constitutional Court of the Republic of Lithuania, the Vice-President of the European Court of Human Rights, as well as Lithuanian, Latvian and Ukrainian judges of this court, will deliver presentations and take part in discussions.
+The Conference is organised by Mykolas Romeris University together with its long-standing partners – the Committee on Legal Affairs of the Seimas of the Republic of Lithuania, the Constitutional Court of the Republic of Lithuania and the Lithuanian Bar Association, as well as in cooperation with the Ministry of Foreign Affairs of the Republic of Lithuania.

 Registration for the Conference here